-^{'Retail Loans'} Loans to individuals or small and medium sized enterprises rather than to financial institutions and larger businesses.
+'Retail Loans' Loans to individuals or small and medium sized enterprises rather than to financial institutions and larger businesses.
 It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers, typically with exposures up to £3m or with a turnover of up to £5m.

-'Return on average Risk Weighted Assets' Statutory profit after tax as a proportion of average RWAs.
+'Return on average Risk Weighted Assets (RWA)' Statutory profit after tax as a proportion of average RWAs.

-'Return on average tangible shareholders' equity (RoTE)' Profit after tax attributable to ordinary equity holders of the parent, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.
+'Return on average tangible shareholders' equity (RoTE)' (for Barclays Group) Annualised Group attributable profit, as a proportion of average shareholders' tangible equity.

-'Return on average allocated tangible equity' Profit after tax attributable to ordinary equity holders of the parent, as a proportion of average allocated tangible equity.
+'Return on average tangible shareholders' equity (RoTE)' (for businesses) Annualised business attributable profit, as a proportion of that business's average allocated tangible equity.